orbeon/orbeon-forms-doc/xforms/xpath/extension-controls.md

 - an attribute on the XBL bound node (which can be an attribute value template (AVT))
 - or, if not found, a property of the form `oxf.xforms.xbl.$PREFIX.$NAME.$PARAMETER`

+When not returning an empty sequence, the function returns:

+- an `xs:string` if the value comes from an attribute
+- `xs:string`, `xs:integer`, `xs:boolean` or `xs:anyURI` depending on the actual type of the property when the value comes from a property

 This function is intended for XBL component implementors.